 Select the options that you want to use:

-Choose a High Contrast theme.
+Choose a High Contrast color scheme.
 This option allows you to set a high-contrast color scheme that heightens the color contrast of some text and images on your computer screen, making those items more distinct and easier to identify.

 Turn on Narrator.
 This option sets Narrator to run when you log on to your computer.
 Narrator reads aloud on-screen text and describes some events (such as error messages appearing) that happen while you're using the computer.
 For more information about using Narrator, see Hear text read aloud with Narrator.